No rest for the wicked

 Zentsu-ji and Kotohira-gu

 Nearby is #75 of the Shikoku 88, Zentsu-ji.
 An impressive five-story pagoda soars over the large temple complex.
 It’s also the birthplace of Kobo Daishi, the founder of Shingon Buddhism in Japan.
 Head to Mie-do Hall to see the actual spot where he was born and to experience the incredible kaidan-meguri, a tunnel enveloped in pitch-black darkness.
-It is said that running your left palm along the left-hand wall brings you closer to Buddha.

 Plan your trip to Kagawa with the locations below!